friedaxvictoria/procedural_shader_framework/documentation/docs/index.md

 ## 🔄 How Are Shaders Rendered in Engines?

 Engines convert your shader logic into **renderable materials** that can be applied to objects in the scene.
 Each engine may use:

 - **Visual Node Graphs** (like Shader Graph in Unity or Material Editor in Unreal)
 - **Code-based shaders** (HLSL, GLSL, or Godot Shading Language)
 - **Runtime scripting** to animate or parameterize shader behavior

-This documentation bridges that gap — taking reusable shader logic and adapting it to each platform’s workflow.
+This documentation bridges that gap, taking reusable shader logic and adapting it to each platform’s workflow.
 This documentation helps shader developers and engine integrators:

 - Understand how each shader works (algorithm, parameters, results).
 - Learn how to use these shaders in different game engines.